99ltaylor/Accessio/README.md

 <p align="center"> <img width="100" src="https://user-images.githubusercontent.com/61777002/145086586-ca25b590-6565-4a28-9a64-27fa1c3ff354.png" alt="plain_arrow" /> </p>
 <h3 align="center"> Example Output : User journey map of applying for a young person's Education, Health and Care Plan (UK) </h3>
 <p align="center"><img width="1100" alt="[EHC Plan Application Process]" src="https://user-images.githubusercontent.com/61777002/145069264-c4410ab9-953c-4dbe-b0f8-2e536fd741d7.png"> <em>Click image to expand</em></p>

-<h2>Summary</h2>

-When starting a new process it can be difficult to understand the steps to follow.
-In an ever changing world, we can't always be certain what the latest procedure is.
-To overcome an information overload, Machine Learning helps us handle a growing deluge of documents, websites and forums.

-There is an increasing number of data scientists using Natural Language Processing to advance tech’s ability to summarise text.
-Accessio is different because it focuses primarily on **procedural text**, and processing this into a user friendly, accessible **summarised, step-by-step output**.

 ---
 <h1>Development</h1>